mutant-ws/next/README.md

 ## Track

-Use `track` to record an event when something in your application happens.
+Use `track` to record events when something in your application happens.

-The `name` parameter is required and an error will be thrown if not passed.
+- `name` is required.
+An error will be thrown if not passed.
+- `productId` can overwrite prev value via `set`

 > We're using BEM for event naming, it's working fine till now